Skip to main content

 How is the West reacting?

-U.K. Defense Secretary John Healey said there was "not just a concern about the potential for an escalation of conflict in Europe.
+United Kingdom Defense Secretary John Healey said there was “not just a concern about the potential for an escalation of conflict in Europe.
 There is an indivisible link with security concerns in the Indo-Pacific as well.”

 Why does Russia need North Korea?

-North Korea and Russia, both in separate confrontations with the West, have deepened their military cooperation in the last two years.
+North Korea and Russia, both in separate confrontations with the West, have deepened their military cooperation in the past two years.
 In June, they signed a defense deal requiring both countries to provide military assistance if the other is attacked.

 For analysts, the introduction of troops would be a sign that the war isn’t going as Russia planned.

 “I think Ukraine is wearing down the Russian army as we talk.
 You don’t get thousands of soldiers from North Korea if your war is going well,” said Justin Crump, a former British tank commander who heads Sibylline, a strategic advisory firm.
-“You don’t require them”.
+“You don’t require them.”

 North Korea has already sent over 13,000 containers of artillery, missiles and other conventional arms to Russia since August 2023 to replenish its dwindling weapons stockpiles.
+Those missiles are being actively used against Ukrainian targets, officials in Kyiv say.

 Associated Press reporters Hanna Arhirova and Illia Novikov contributed.
 Danica Kirka contributed from London.